 The temple serves as an annual backdrop to one of the oldest Balinese Hindu rituals.
 Siat Sampian takes place every 10th full moon (known as Purnama Kadasa), or roughly every April.
 The ceremony is usually held from 6am through 1pm.
 A friendly 'battle' breaks out as hundreds of temple pilgrims 'attack' each other by throwing young-coconut leaf arrangements called sampian in a frenzy.

 On any other day, you can simply admire the ancient beauty of the temple.
 The gardens of Pura Samuan Tiga Temple are well-maintained.
 Sacred banyan and large old trees grow around the site.
 The temple also offers stunning views.
 It's flanked by 2 rivers, the Pande and Tegending on the east side, and the remains of an ancient pool to its west.

 Dedary Kriyamaha Ubud

-With a stay at Dedary Kriyamaha Ubud in Ubud, you'll be within a 15-minute walk of Yeh Pulu and Elephant Cave.Featured amenities include dry cleaning/laundry services, a 24-hour front desk, and luggage storage.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free valet parking is available onsite.
+With a stay at Dedary Kriyamaha Ubud in Ubud, you'll be within a 10-minute drive of Ubud Monkey Forest and Ubud Traditional Art Market.Featured amenities include dry cleaning/laundry services, a 24-hour front desk, and luggage storage.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free valet parking is available onsite.
 Read More...